FireStreaker2/SabaRadio/README.md

 ## Configuration

-SabaRadio is very easy to configure in the case of selfhosting, and even less maintence required.
+SabaRadio is very easy to configure in the case of selfhosting, and even less for simple maintence.

 ### Environment Variables